Is Marijuana Harmful? National Academy Of Sciences Releases Study Confirming That It’s Neither 100 Percent Safe Nor Particularly Dangerous

 Is marijuana harmful?
 That’s the question policy-makers, doctors, social scientists, and marijuana users have been asking for decades.
 And while the question may not be answered conclusively for some time, a new study released Thursday concludes that pot is not 100 percent safe, but it is generally no more harmful than alcohol.

-As The Marijuana Policy Project reports, the National Academies of Sciences released a report Thursday on the health impacts of marijuana Thursday, confirming that pot provides medicinal benefits and dispelling the myth that marijuana is patently harmful.
+As the Marijuana Policy Project reports, the National Academies of Sciences released a report Thursday on the health impacts of marijuana, confirming that pot provides medicinal benefits and dispelling the myth that marijuana is patently harmful.

 The review of more than 10,000 scientific abstracts concluded that marijuana is beneficial in the treatment of chronic pain, chemotherapy-induced nausea, and multiple sclerosis.
-Further, the review found no link between smoking marijuana and lung cancer; no physiological ‘gateway’ effect (one of the most widely-held belief about marijuana); and no link between marijuana use and mortality, overdose deaths, or accidents on the job.
+Furthermore, the review found no link between smoking marijuana and lung cancer; no physiological “gateway” effect (one of the most widely held beliefs about marijuana); and no link between marijuana use and mortality, overdose deaths, or accidents on the job.

 Mason Tvert, director of communications for the Marijuana Policy Project, says the findings contradict the federal government’s claim that pot has “no medicinal value.”